Meet our dedicated team of clinicians and staff at the Codman Center for Clinical Effectiveness in Surgery at Massachusetts General Hospital.

 Donna Antonelli, BS, CPHQ

-Donna Antonelli, BS, CPHQ, is the manager of the Codman Center.
+Donna Antonelli, BS, CPHQ, is the senior manager of the Codman Center.
 As part of the Department of Surgery Quality Program, she provides analytical, statistical and project management support for surgical outcomes reporting, research and quality improvement projects.
 Donna has more than three decades of experience in health care research, operations, quality measurement and project management.
 She has worked in various quality data management positions at Lahey Clinic, including the performance measurement analyst for clinical indicators.
 Donna also worked at UMass Memorial and the University of Massachusetts Medical Center, and as a private data management consultant to develop and utilize health care databases for quality improvement and research purposes.
 She has held research positions at UMass Medical School, University of Massachusetts Medical Center and Harvard School of Public Health and published articles on care coordination.
 Donna received a Bachelor of Science degree in Neuroscience from the University of Rochester and is a Certified Professional in Healthcare Quality (CPHQ).

 Sarah Bird, BA